vv4569/scalper-bot/README.md

 a ticket scalper by using python and javascript
 - author: Thomas, Kelvin

+# 1 commit 26/3/2025 By Thomas
+* added a new feature that can search and et into ticket area page also refactor our code

 # 1 commit 27/4/2024 By Thomas
 * initialization of selenium